George Ogilvie-Forbes: Minister in Havana

 After leaving Berlin soon after the outbreak of war, Ogilvie-Forbes was sent as Counsellor to the British Embassy in Norway, but had to leave almost immediately in company with the ambassador and the royal family when the Germans invaded.
 From 1940 to 1944 he was Minister to Cuba and then from 1944 to 1949 Ambassador to Venezuela.
-Upon his arrival in Havana, the devout Catholic Ogilive-Forbes found himself the object of a personal attack by the conservative Catholic newspaper Diario de la Marina which charged that his efforts to help refugees in the Spanish Civil War, both Republican and Nationalist, proved that he was not a good Catholic.
+Upon his arrival in Havana, the devout Catholic Ogilvie-Forbes found himself the object of a personal attack by the conservative Catholic newspaper Diario de la Marina which charged that his efforts to help refugees in the Spanish Civil War, both Republican and Nationalist, proved that he was not a good Catholic.
 The editor of Diario de la Marina, José Rivero, was an admirer of General Franco, and like other supporters of the Nationalist cause regarded any sort of assistance to the "Red Republicans", even refugees, as a sign of lack of a proper Catholicism.
 In late 1940, Ogilvie-Forbes reported to London that Cuba was "a country where a teeming population live in abject poverty side by side with a wealthy, ostentatious and thoughtlessly selfish minority who pay practically no direct taxation and who manipulate without scruple the Government to their own interests".
 He was not impressed with the Cuban politicians whom he wrote "...90 per cent of whom are completely ignorant of the duties entrusted to them and who have attained their positions by questionable means".
 He also noted that the Cuban economy revolved mainly upon selling sugar abroad, especially to the United States, and he expressed worries that a fall in the world sugar price would cause "an internal revolution ending in some form of Communism".

 In December 1941, Cuba under strong American pressure declared war on the Axis powers, which led to the closing of the German and Italian legations whose diplomats Ogilvie-Forbes had competed against.
 In June 1942, Ogilvie-Forbes negotiated an agreement that led the Royal Air Force (RAF) use the air base at San Antonio de los Baņos to conduct anti-submarine patrols over the Caribbean Sea.
 Later in 1942, he negotiated another agreement to let the RAF use the San Julián Air Base for anti-submarine patrols.
 The United States, Venezuela, and Mexico were all major sources of oil for the Allies and in an attempt to cut the Allies off, U-boats waged a major campaign in the Caribbean Sea and Gulf of Mexico in 1942, sinking the oil tankers, which made the naval campaign in the Caribbean a major concern in London.